-Transplant surgeons must obtain a doctor of medicine degree, complete a residency program, complete a 2-year clinical transplant fellowship, and obtain licensing.
-There are many opportunities for transplant surgeons, including positions in private hospitals, university hospitals, and research laboratories.
+Transplant surgeons must obtain a doctor of medicine degree, complete a residency program and a 2-year clinical transplant fellowship, and obtain licensing.
+There are many career opportunities for transplant surgeons, including positions in private hospitals, university hospitals, and research laboratories.

 Transplant surgeons train by completing a general surgery residency following medical school, as well as a fellowship program to specialize in transplants of specific organs from a donor to a recipient.
 Once surgeons become licensed, they may find careers in clinical or university hospitals.

 |Required Education||Doctor of Medicine degree, residency program and a 2-year clinical transplant fellowship|

 |Other Requirements||Medical license; Board certification is optional but may be preferred|

 Source: *U.S. Bureau of Labor Statistics

 Following a bachelor's degree, 11-14 years of higher education are required to become a transplant surgeon.
 All transplant surgeons must be licensed to practice medicine by the state where practice is intended.
 In addition, most surgeons are certified for quality of care by the American Board of Surgery.